Satellite Collection Object: How to Use External Files

 END Columns

-5. Select Save As...
+7. Select Save As....

-8. Change the File name: to Custom_SSC.csv.
+10. Change the File name to Custom_SSC.csv.

 Create a new collection of custom satellites.

-1. Return to STK.
+1. Return to the STK application.

-3. Rename SatelliteCollection4 () to Custom_SSC.
+4. Rename SatelliteCollection4 () Custom_SSC.

-Setting Custom Type
+Setting the Custom type

 Set the Type to Custom.

-1. Open Custom_SSC's () properties ().
+1. Open Custom_SSC's () Properties ().

 2. Select the Basic - Definition page.

-3. Open the Type: shortcut menu.
+3. Open the Type drop-down list.

 4. Select Custom.

-Loading the Custom_SSC file
+Loading the Custom SSC file

-Load the Custom_SSC.csv file that you created.
+Use the Custom_SSC.csv file that you created as the Orbit Definition File.

 4. Click Open.